-After making your decision to own a car, here are some ways you can adopt to reduce the costs of car ownership.
+After making your decision to own a car, here are some tips you can adopt to reduce the costs of car ownership.

-With CardUp’s online platform, you get to make such payments on your credit card, even if cards are not accepted.
+You may, however, opt to pay for your car loan or season parking through CardUp’s online platform.
+On CardUp, you get to make existing payments using your credit card, even if cards are not accepted.
 This allows you to earn credit card rewards on payments that you already have to make.
 Combine this with a credit card that earns you optimal rewards, and you could be earning over 18,400 miles in a year with a $1,000 monthly payment, or earning cashback to offset your monthly payments!

 Furthermore, driving GrabHitch also qualifies you to their newly-launched loyalty program Hitch Club.
 You could get even more savings with exclusive discounts off petrol, auto insurance, car servicing and more!